50 Interesting & Fun Facts About Arizona State You Should Know

 Scorpions are common

 There are many types of scorpions in the world that differ in size, color, and danger.
-The most common ones you'll find in Arizona are the bark scorpion, the stripetail, the giant hairy scorpion, and the yellow ground scorpion.
+The most common ones in Arizona are the bark scorpion, the stripetail, and the giant hairy scorpion.

 Skinwalkers are an urban legend